 Georgian Wine Glasses

-Of all antique stemwares Georgian wine glasses are the most widely admired.
-The tactile baluster and pedestal stem.
-The refractive beauty in mixed twist and facet cut stems by candlelight.
+Of all drinking glasses Georgian wine glasses are the most widely admired.
+The elegance of a cordial glass, the tactile nature of an 18th century baluster stem and pedestal stem.
+The refractive beauty in air twist and facet cut stems by candlelight.
 The timeless elegance of light balusters and plain stem forms.
-The captivating trance induced by opaque twist and colour twist stems.
+The captivating trance induced by an opaque twist stem and vivid colour twist stems.
 How did they do that ? …a reaction to your first coin glass or hollow stem made two and a half centuries ago makes Georgian glass the most collectible glassware of all.

 The social history reflected in engraved period glasses, political Jacobite and Williamite , greetings and best wishes success to The Venture, long forgotten liqor Sack and Shrub.
 A “Kings shilling” embedded in the base of an 18th century tankard may have seen an imbiber press ganged and at Trafalgar.
 Rummers engraved to commemorate heroes and loyal duty and both balustroid and incised twists that remind us of duty and tax.